-Beta-blockers are medicines that are sometimes used to treat people with high blood pressure.
-Most of these medicines have names that end in “olol”.
+Beta-blockers are a type of medicine which are sometimes used to treat high blood pressure.

 How do beta-blockers work?

 Beta-blockers block the release of the hormones adrenaline and noradrenaline.
 Their full name is beta-adrenoceptor blocking agents.